scieloorg/ioisis/README.md

   Split the field string as an array of `[key, value]` subfield pairs
 * `nest`:
-  Split the field string as a `{key: value}` object, keeping the last subfield value when the key appears more than once
+  Split the field string as a `{key: value}` object, keeping the last subfield value of a key when the key appears more than once
 * `inest`:
   CISIS-like subfield nesting processing, similar to the `nest`, but keeps the first entry with the key instead of the last one